-If your vehicle has the Tire Pressure Monitor System (TPMS), this message displays when the pressure in one or more of the vehicle's tires needs to be checked.
-This message also displays LEFT FRONT, RIGHT FRONT, LEFT REAR, or RIGHT REAR to indicate which tire needs to be checked.
+If your vehicle has the Tire Pressure Monitor System (TPMS), this message displays when the pressure in one or more of the vehicle's tires is low.
+The low tire pressure warning light will also come on.
+See Tire Pressure Light on page 4-30.
+This message will also indicate which tire needs to be checked.
 You can receive more than one tire pressure message at a time.
 To read the other messages that may have been sent at the same time, press the set/reset button.
 If a tire pressure message appears on the DIC, stop as soon as you can.
 Have the tire pressures checked and set to those shown on the Tire Loading Information label.
-See Tires on page 5-55, Loading the Vehicle on page 4-19, and Inflation - Tire Pressure on page 5-64.
+See Tires on page 6-60, Loading the Vehicle on page 5-19, and Inflation - Tire Pressure on page 6-68.
 The DIC also shows the tire pressure values.
-See DIC Operation and Displays on page 3-41.
-If the tire pressure is low, the low tire pressure warning light comes on.
-See Tire Pressure Light on page 3-34.
+See DIC Operation and Displays on page 4-37.